algosup/2024-2025-project-3-quickest-path-team-7/Document/Technical/TechnicalSpecifications.md

 	 - **Two-Pass Approach**:
 		- First Pass: Count edges per node to preallocate offsets.
 		- Second Pass: Populate edges using parallel insertion (if threadsafe).

+### Directed Cycle Check (DAG Verification)

+Before treating edges as undirected for BFS or Union-Find connectivity, we must confirm the CSV data forms a Directed Acyclic Graph (DAG).
+Concretely:

+1. **Interpret Edges as Directed**
+   Each line in `USA-roads.csv` (e.g., `A,B,Time`) is treated as one directed edge from `A` to `B`.
+   > **Note**: We do *not* currently interpret it as bidirectional in this step.

+2. **Detect Cycles**
+   - **Option A**: Perform a topological sort (e.g., Kahn’s Algorithm) on the directed edges and check for leftover nodes with unsatisfied dependencies.
+If any node cannot be processed, a cycle exists.
+   - **Option B**: Use a DFS-based cycle detection (maintaining recursion stacks to mark visited nodes).

+   If any directed cycle is found, the CSV fails the validation; we reject or log an error.

+3. **Reinterpret as Undirected**
+   Once no directed cycle is detected, reinterpret each `A -> B` entry as a bidirectional edge (`A ↔ B`).
+Then proceed with BFS or Union-Find to check connectivity (ensuring no subgraphs remain isolated).

+By combining **Directed Cycle Check** and **Connectivity** checks, we satisfy the client’s requirement:
+> “The file must form a DAG (no cycle) and also be fully connected once direction is ignored.”

 ### Error Recovery